mitchell-reynolds/mitchell-reynolds.github.io/_posts/2023-02-13-Human-Info-Speed.md

 ---

 # Reading & speaking speeds
-I have mild dyslexia where I'm attuned to fonts & have searched to optimized my reading.
+I have mild dyslexia where I'm attuned to fonts & have searched to optimize my reading.
-A person reading English averages [about 200 words per minute [WPM]](https://secure.execuread.com/facts/).
+A person reading English averages [about 200 words per minute [WPM]](https://secure.execuread.com/facts/) as our base rate.
-This can be roughly doubled (500 WPM) by simply following along with a bookmark on a physical book.
+This base rate can be roughly doubled (500 WPM) by simply following along with a bookmark on a physical book.
 I've tested myself to confirm these speeds.

-Speed Reading courses claim to 4-6x some of these base rates up to 2000 WPM.
+Speed Reading courses claim to 10x the above base rate up to 2000 WPM.
 There are also Chrome Extensions that can increase online reading speed (200 WPM) by fixing one's focus to a specific point.
 I've found the 500 WPM to be comfortable & retainable; although, it requires some training to time one's blinking.

 For audio, a person [speaks at 140 WPM](https://tfcs.baruch.cuny.edu/speaking-rate/) on average.
-Therefore, podcasts can be doubled to reach above average reading speeds without a bookmark.
+Therefore, podcasts can be doubled to reach above average base rate reading speeds without a bookmark.
 Yet, I find podcasts to be best consumed while commuting or easy chores at 1.25x speed (or 180 WPM).

 # Audiovisual Uncertainty